-My latest poem is No Poetry in Life which I performed at the Liverpool Dead Good Poets Society on 4/9/19.
+I read my poem No Poetry in Life at the Liverpool Dead Good Poets Society on 4/9/19.
 The poem reflects on the contemporary state of politics, using structures and phraseology from poetry in an effort to illustrate how seriously things have gone wrong.
 Read it HERE.

 Two of my poems, Generation Protest and Statue of Liberty, were published in Write to be Counted, a collection addressing human rights issues which was launched at the Poetry Cafe in London on October 4th 2017.
 It was brilliant to be able to read both my poems in front of a packed house.
 I had the chance to do so again at the Northern launch of the collection at the Old Fire Station, Penrith, on Saturday October 14th.